locnguyen/locnguyen.github.io/_posts/2015-02-08-how-to-build-a-rest-api-in-nodejs.md

 Building a REST API in NodeJS is simple with a framework specifically made for the task.
-[Eran Hammer](http://hueniverse.com) and the team at
-Walmart Labs created [HapiJS](http://hapijs.com) to connect their mobile platforms with a legacy Java backend.
-Sounds like a high level of complexity in integration with large scale maintainability requirements to me.
+[Eran Hammer](http://hueniverse.com) and the team at Walmart Labs created [HapiJS](http://hapijs.com) to connect their mobile platforms with a legacy Java backend.
+Sounds like complex integrations coupled with with large scale maintainability requirements to me!

 I use Hapi to build my platform APIs for that very reason.
-In the next series of blog posts I'll demonstrate how simple it is to stand up an API that you can deploy right away.
+I'll demonstrate how simple it is to construct a good foundaton for your REST API.

 Today let's focus on the first step of creating a server.
 We'll go over the basics and touch on some handy features.